Uncategorized

 Bluetooth and Home Assistant in rootless docker

 If I remember correctly, at one point my Home Assistant (H-A from now on) installation started complaining on the Bluetooth component not starting up correctly.
 Since I wasn’t using Bluetooth (the server doesn’t even have the hardware for it) I just ignored it.
-Until a few days ago.
-I wanted to start playing with ESPHome, and that integration has the Bluetooth component as a required dependency.
-Lots of searching later, I did have some clues.

 Docker · English · Home Assistant · Linux · Rootless · Uncategorized